Frequently Asked Questions

 The course fee will show up as ‘Kate Bee’ on bank statements and PayPal accounts.

-The course itself is not on Facebook.
+The course is not on Facebook.
 The lessons and group discussions are all integrated on one, private website.
 I like to steer clear of Facebook because not everyone uses it and some people want to remain completely anonymous.

 I know that when you’re stepping out of your comfort zone and signing up to a course like mine, it would be great to be able to do it at the ‘perfect’ time… perhaps when you had an empty social calendar, no work stress, life drama or any other challenges coming your way.

 But as we all know, things rarely work out like that!
 Therefore, it’s really important that your sobriety can handle ‘real life’ – with all the holidays, work events, birthdays and anniversaries that inevitably crop up along the way.
 And this is exactly what I’ll teach you inside the course.

 One of the reasons that taking a 6 week break works so well is that you inevitably have a few challenges like this come up along the way.
 When you’ve fully committed to taking a break from booze, then you have no choice but to find a way through these challenges.
 That might feel scary right now, but honestly – it’s a really, really good thing!
 Pushing through these moments is where the magic happens.

 When you give yourself the opportunity to do the things you thought you couldn’t do, you make huge progress.
 You teach yourself that you’re capable of more than you thought.
 You get to experience sobriety properly.
 Alcohol free living isn’t about hiding at home and cancelling all your social engagements.
 When you’re test driving alcohol free living, you need to be able to live your normal life – your real life – just minus the alcohol.
 And I’ll be there, supporting you through this challenge every step of the way.